-Lindenwood University Intercollegiate Athletics understands that there are circumstances where individuals have severe substance abuse and/or alcohol problems which originate from background, habit, or recreation.
-The Athletic Department has developed a policy to assist those individuals who desire to make a positive life change.
+Lindenwood University Intercollegiate Athletics understands that there are circumstances where individuals have severe substance abuse and/or alcohol problems that originate from background, habit, or recreation.
+The athletics department has developed a policy to assist those individuals who desire to make a positive life change.
 To this end, Lindenwood University Intercollegiate Athletics offers student-athletes a Safe Harbor option to willingly seek assistance for problematic substance abuse.
-A student-athlete who has engaged in prohibited drug or alcohol use is encouraged to seek assistance from the athletic department by voluntarily disclosing his or her use of drugs or alcohol to an athletic department staff member.
+A student-athlete who has engaged in prohibited drug or alcohol use is encouraged to seek assistance from the athletics department by voluntarily disclosing his or her use of drugs or alcohol to an athletics department staff member prior to being identified as having violated this policy or receiving notification that he or she must undergo screening.

 A student-athlete may self-refer to the Lindenwood University Intercollegiate Athletics "Safe Harbor Program" for evaluation and counseling.
-The student-athlete is NOT eligible for the Program after notification of an impending drug test or after receiving notice of a positive Lindenwood University or NCAA drug test.
-The self-referral must be approved by the Head Athletic Trainer prior to admission into the Safe Harbor Program thirty (30) days prior to
+The student-athlete is NOT eligible for the Program after notification of an impending drug test or after receiving notice of a positive Lindenwood University, NCAA, or governing body drug test.
+The self-referral must be approved by the Head Athletic Trainer prior to admission into the Safe Harbor Program.
+The student-athlete will not be able to enter the Safe Harbor Program thirty (30) days prior to competing at any, post-season competition.

-NCAA or Conference post-season competition.
 Lindenwood University will work with the student-athlete to prepare a Safe Harbor plan, which may include confidential drug testing.
 If the student-athlete tests positive for a banned substance upon entering the Safe Harbor Program, the positive test will not result in any administrative sanction; however, the student-athlete will be ineligible to participate in intercollegiate activities pending an evaluation.
 The Medical Director may suspend the student-athlete from play or practice if medically indicated.

-The student-athlete will be required to undergo an evaluation by a Lindenwood Wellness Center counselor.
+The student-athlete will be required to undergo an evaluation by a Lindenwood Student Counseling and Resource Center counselor.
 The counselor shall determine the appropriate intervention and rehabilitation needed by the student-athlete, based on the circumstances of the case.
-The counselor will provide a summary of his or her findings and make recommendations to the Vice President of Intercollegiate Athletics.
+To aid in the overall recovery of the student athlete, a signed release of information form will be signed by the student athlete to allow coordination between the counselor and athletic staff including but not limited to the Head Athletic Trainer, the Vice President of Intercollegiate Athletics, the Head Coach, and the team athletic trainer.
 The student-athlete will be permitted to remain in the Program up to thirty (30) days, as determined by the treatment plan.
 The Head Athletic Trainer may extend the time a student-athlete can remain in the Safe Harbor Program if there is sufficient evidence such an extension will benefit the student-athlete.

 While in compliance with the Safe Harbor treatment plan, the student-athlete will not be subject to penalties described in the Lindenwood University Intercollegiate Athletics Drug Testing Policy.
-However, a student-athlete in the Program may be selected for testing by the NCAA and subject to penalties set forth in the NCAA drug testing policy.
-The Vice President of Intercollegiate Athletics, Sr. Associate Athletic Director, Associate Athletic Director/SWA, Head Athletic Trainer, Medical Director, Head Coach, Director of Compliance, and Dean of Student will be informed of the student-athlete's participation in the Safe Harbor Program.
+However, a student-athlete in the Program may be selected for testing by the NCAA or governing body and subject to penalties set forth in the NCAA and governing body's drug testing policy.
+The Vice President of Intercollegiate Athletics, Sport Administrator, Head Athletic Trainer, Medical Director, Head Coach, and Dean of Students will be informed of the student-athlete's participation in the Safe Harbor Program (if deemed necessary).
 Other university employees may be informed only to the extent necessary for the implementation of this policy and treatment plan.